 You should block-off at least 15 minutes for couple photos.
 The more time the better, these are always some of my favourite photographs!

-If you choose not to have a first look then family photos, couple photos and full wedding party photos need to happen after the ceremony.
+If you choose not to have a first look then most family photos, couple photos and full wedding party photos need to happen after the ceremony.

 C. How far apart are your wedding locations?